Skip to main content

 Screenshot of the new conversation button, highlighted with a dark orange outline.

-4. In the top right of the panel, select the dropdown menu, then click Take conversation to immersive.
+4. In the top right of the panel, click Take conversation to immersive.
 Multi-model Copilot Chat is currently only available in the immersive view.

 5. In the top left of the immersive view, select the CURRENT-MODEL dropdown menu, then click the AI model of your choice.